 These little tasting plates were so fulfilling that soon we had to request our drinks without tapas, and to forget our plans of a bigger dinner.

-Outside near the door there were a couple of small tables.
+Outside, near the door, there were a couple of small tables.
 Since we had found such a nice restaurant, we decided to sit there for the rest of the evening.

-Meeting a matador
+After-hours wine with a matador

 The language barrier prevented us from having a deeper conversation, and we are not fans of bullfighting at all.